tramvaijs/lru-cache-nano/README.md

     somewhat while using ttl tracking, albeit at the expense of keeping stale items around a bit longer than intended.

-* `ttlAutopurge` - Preemptively remove stale items from the cache.

-    Note that this may _significantly_ degrade performance, especially if the cache is storing a large number of items.
-It is almost always best to just leave the stale items in the cache, and let them fall out as new items are added.

-    Note that this means that `allowStale` is a bit pointless, as stale items will be deleted almost as soon as they expire.

-    Use with caution!

-    Boolean, default `false`

 * `allowStale` - By default, if you set `ttl`, it'll only delete stale items from the cache when you `get(key)`.
 That is, it's not preemptively pruning items.